krtuggey/PyBer_Analysis/README.md

 - Urban cities have the highest amount of riders while rural cities have the lowest.
 - Urban cities have about 5 times the amount of drivers than Surbancities do, and and over 30 times the amount of rural drivers.
 - Despite having the lowest amount of drivers and riders, rural cities have the highest number in both average fare for rider and average fare for driver.
-- In rural cities, for every ride there is 1.6 drivers.
-In urban cities, for every ride there is 0.67 drivers.
-It is safe to say from this data that there are higher fares within cities with more drivers for every ride.

 ## Summary
 Based on the analysis and summary created, I have three business recommendations: